-Each term, HISP TSH AB hosts a welcome meeting for ECTs and their Induction Tutors.
-This is mandatory for all new ECTs and their Induction Tutors.
+Each term, HISP TSH AB hosts a welcome meeting for ECTs and Induction Tutors.
+This is mandatory for all new ECTs and their Induction Tutor.
 The AB team send out communications for these meetings in advance.
-In addition to the welcome meeting, HISP TSH AB host fortnightly Online Drop In Induction Tutor meetings, in addition to termly Induction Tutor training sessions (typically hosted online).
+In addition to the welcome meeting, HISP TSH AB have weekly 121 bookable online meetings (Appropriate Body Bookable '121 Guidance Meetings') in addition to termly Induction Tutor online training sessions.